Classical Japanese: Miscellaneous

 Two other significant differences involve the way that kana are used in general, rather than which kana are used.
-The first is that Chinese characters in classical texts are often fully marked with ruby text (振り仮名 Furigana), especially in old laws and other very important documents.
+The first is that Chinese characters in classical texts are often fully marked with ruby text (振り仮名, furigana), especially in old laws and other very important documents.
 Ruby text is still widely used in modern Japanese, but only for characters with non-standard or ambiguous pronunciations, or sometimes in materials designed for children or foreigners.
-The second difference is that, especially in legal documents, Katakana were often used in the way that Hiragana are used in modern Japanese, to write out adjective and verb inflections, suffixes, and particles (送り仮名 Okurigana), and for the aforementioned ruby text.
+The second difference is that, especially in legal documents, katakana was often used for okurigana (送り仮名), to write out adjective and verb inflections, suffixes, and particles, and for the aforementioned ruby text, for both of which hiragana is generally used today.

-Finally, kana iteration marks were far more common in classical Japanese, and sometimes used in ways that are considered completely obsolete in modern Japanese.
+Kana iteration marks were far more common in classical Japanese, and sometimes used in ways that are considered completely obsolete in modern Japanese.
+Additionally, most modern Japanese punctuation was not used.

-For an example of a major document written in the classical style, see as an example the original text of the 1890 Meiji Constitution, which is written in classical Japanese using historical kana, old character forms, kana iteration marks, and Katakana in place of Hiragana (although it lacks universal ruby text).
+For an example of a major document written in the classical style, see as an example the original text of the 1890 Meiji Constitution, which is written in classical Japanese using historical kana, old character forms, kana iteration marks, and katakana in place of hiragana (although it lacks universal ruby text), and completely without punctuation.